Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 // SPDX-License-Identifier: MIT
 pragma solidity >=0.7.0 <0.9.0;
 ```
-Next we are going to have some couple of functions within the Service Interface.
+Next we are going to have some couple of functions within the Service Interface:

 ```js
 interface ServiceInterface {